guipm2/guipm2/README.md

 <br clear="both">

 <p>
   Hello 👋, I'm Guilherme!
-A passionate programming student from Brazil.
+A passionate Web Developer and bachelor student in Computer Science from Brazil.

+  - 📚 Currently a bachelor student in **Computer Science** at **Universidade Vila Velha (UVV)**.

-  - 🌱 I'm currently studying Full-Stack Development in a technical course called **OneBitCode**.
+  - 🌱 I'm currently studying Full-Stack Development in a web course called **Full-Stack JavaScript** at **OneBitCode**.

   - 🔭 Looking for a job opportunity in Web Development.
 </p>